amida-tech/recruitment-registry/README.md

 ##Installing

 1. Clone the repository
-2. Cd into api directory
+2. cd into api directory
 3. Call `npm install`  to download dependencies
 4. Repeat Step 2 and 3 in the client directory
 5. Get Postgres up and running